 - The Impact of VC on Society

-- The ability to construct arguments based on the interpretation of quantitative data
+- construct arguments based on the interpretation of quantitative data.

-- Effective written communication skills for formulating business plans, strategies and outcomes
+- demonstrate effective written communication skills for formulating business plans, strategies and outcomes.

-- Time management skills (including working under time pressure)
+- demonstrate time management skills (including working under time pressure).

-- Analytical, problem-solving and decision making skills (including determining how venture capital firms would decide an investment deal)
+- apply analytical, problem-solving and decision making skills (including determining how venture capital firms would decide an investment deal).

-- The ability to synthesise and use company valuation information and knowledge about venture capital effectively in the entrepreneurial sector
+- synthesise and use company valuation information and knowledge about venture capital effectively in the entrepreneurial sector.

 This module is assessed by: